 - 26. REFUGEE GRANT Funding is reduced for refugee assistance grants by 15 percent.
-The Refugee Cash Assistance grant is tied the the TANF grant standard.
+The Refugee Cash Assistance grant is tied to the TANF grant standard.
 The TANF grants were reduced by 15 percent in FY 2011. - 27.
 TANF FUNDS State and federal funding is provided for TANF services, which include Working Connections Child Care, WorkFirst, and cash grant assistance for eligible families.
 State funds include amounts associated with suspending the child support pass through is fiscal year 2011.
 (General Fund-State, General Fund-Federal) - UNDER EXPENDITURE Funding is reduced to reflect one-time under expenditures Economic Services Administration's program support for FY 2011. - 29.
+FEDERAL TANF FUNDS Federal Temporary Assistance for Need Family (TANF) funding is increased to reflect changes in assumptions pertaining to disbursements of federal funds and state general funds are offset.
+This funding is for Working Connections Child Care, WorkFirst, and cash grant assistance for eligible families.
+(General Fund-Federal) - 30.
 ONE-TIME FUNDING Due to the preliminary injunction issued by the U.S. District Court in Pimentel v.
 Dreyfus, funding is provided to reflect a delay in implementing the reduction to the benefit level in the state Food Assistance Program.